-With Trello, you can automate information flow across cards, lists, and boards, and save people across your organization a ton of time each day.
+With Trello workflow automations, you can share information across cards, lists, and boards.
 No more wasted minutes copying and pasting information from one channel, or tool, to another.
+You’ll save people across your organization a ton of time each day.

 Here’s how to do it.

-Butler is Trello’s built-in automation engine.
-Like the name suggests, it works for you, taking care of a lot of the repetitive work in your boards.
-You create rules or commands for your board, and when a trigger happens Butler jumps into action.
+Automation is Trello Enterprise’s built-in time saver.
+As the name suggests, it works for you, taking care of a lot of the repetitive work in your boards.
+You create rules or commands for your board, and when a trigger happens, Automation jumps into action.

-The potential automations enabled by Butler are almost endless.
-But let’s look at a day in the life of a marketing leader, and how Trello’s automation might be used to save them time and effort.
+The potential automations are almost endless.
+But let’s look at a day in the life of a marketing leader and how Trello’s automation might be used to save her time and effort.

 It’s Monday morning, and the marketing leader starts her day by checking her email.
-Butler has sent her an email report on board activity from the previous week, highlighting what’s progressing and what isn’t.
+Trello's automation has sent her an email report on board activity from the previous week, highlighting what’s progressing and what isn’t.
 She makes a note to check in on a few overdue cards.

 First on her schedule is a one-on-one with the marketing designer.
-To prep, she jumps into the agenda card that Butler automatically created.
-Butler also notified the designer to add topics for discussion, so the marketing leader has a better idea of what they’ll chat about.
+To prep, she jumps into the agenda card that Trello automatically created.
+Trello also notified the designer to add topics for discussion, so the marketing leader has a better idea of what they’ll chat about.

 After the one-on-one, the marketing leader has an hour to spend working on a few personal tasks.
 She closes a card that had a long checklist of items that were no longer relevant.
-When the card moves to “Done,” Butler automatically checks off every item in the checklist.
+When the card moves to “Done,” Trello automatically checks off every item in the checklist.
 Another task involved writing a project brief.
-She drags the card to the “copy editing” list and it’s automatically assigned to their lead writer, with a due date set for the next day.
+She drags the card to the “copyediting” list, and it’s automatically assigned to their lead writer, with a due date set for the next day.

-It’s not even lunch time and Butler has automated five different actions within the marketing leader’s Trello board.
-Even if each task would have taken her a minute to complete — and that’s being conservative—that’s 25 minutes per week in added productivity.
-The reality is every bit of time saved likely impacts the efficiency of the entire team.
+It’s not even lunchtime, and Trello has automated five different actions within the marketing leader’s Trello board.
+Even if—conservatively—each task would have taken her a minute to complete, that’s 25 minutes per week in added productivity.
+The reality is: Every bit of time saved likely impacts the efficiency of the entire team.
 Time savings tend to compound.

-Butler is available to all Trello users, but only Enterprise users have access to unlimited commands.
-To access Butler, simply click the Automation item in your board menu.
+Automation is available to all Trello users, but only Enterprise users have access to unlimited commands.
+To access automations, simply click the Automation item in your board menu.

 From there, you can create five different types of commands:

 You then get to pick the trigger and the resulting action.
-Triggers can include cards being created or moved, the automatic addition of due dates, labels, or attachments, and so much more.
-And there’s a wide array of potential actions they can cause—everything from sorting lists to assigning work to sending emails.
+Triggers can include the creation or movement of cards, the automatic addition of due dates, labels, or attachments, and so much more.
+And there’s a wide array of potential actions they can cause—everything from sorting lists, to assigning work, to sending emails.

 Why do we spend so much time copying and pasting information?
-Often, it’s because we need to keep people updated in several different projects, in different tools, at the same time.
+Often, it’s because we need to keep people updated on several different projects, in different tools, at the same time.

-And this problem isn’t going away.
+This problem isn’t going away.
 BetterCloud’s 2023 State of SaaSOps report shows that this year, the number of SaaS apps organizations used is up 18% from 2021—businesses are using an average of 130 SaaS tools.
 And everyone has their own favorite way of working.
-This can quickly create information silos, and we end up manually updating information across all tools just to try and keep people looped in.
+This lack of uniformity can quickly create information silos, and team members can end up manually updating information across multiple tools to keep people looped in.

-Butlers help you automate information sharing in one direction (if x happens, do y).
-When you need information to travel back and forth across Trello boards or between Trello and different tools, you can turn to Unito.
-It’s a door between teams, rather than a window.
+Trello helps you automate information sharing in one direction (if x happens, do y).
+When you need information to travel back and forth across Trello boards, or between Trello and different tools, you can turn to Unito.

-Within Trello, Unito can be used to sync information bidirectionally across cards or sync entire boards together.
+Within Trello, Unito can be used to sync information bidirectionally across cards, or to sync entire boards.

-Imagine you’re a marketing team leader and want to stay updated on the work of your team, track progress on a key initiative, and have the opportunity to delegate cards all from a single board.
-Unito allows you to build a master Trello board that pulls in information from as many other Trello boards as you like automatically.
-It can also automatically organize this information into specific lists.
+Our marketing team leader from earlier wants to stay updated on her team’s work.
+She also wants to track progress on a key initiative and have the opportunity to delegate Trello cards from a single board.
+Unito lets her build a master Trello board that aggregates information automatically from as many other boards as she chooses.
+Unito can also organize this data into specific or new lists.

-While Board Sync allows you to save time within Trello, Unito’s cross-tool syncing can help you optimize your entire workflow.
+While Board Sync allows you to save time within Trello, Unito’s cross-tool syncing helps you optimize your entire workflow.
 Let’s say our busy marketing leader is running a team that is working with a freelance website developer on a client project.

 The consultant works in Jira.